 - 2825-21PS Kit: $399 with 8.0 Ah battery, Rapid Charger, powerhead, and attachment

-The edger attachment is probably the biggest surprise so far.
-Even at its deepest setting in Georgia clay, it’s able to keep its RPMs high.
+Even at its deepest setting in Georgia clay, the power head is able to keep the RPMs high.
 It doesn’t quite have the power of a Pro-level gas edger, but it’s really impressive for an 18V battery source.

 - 0 – 3900 RPM